-The costs for Medicare Part B and Part D, as well as supplemental coverage, are something that many people don’t anticipate.
+The Medicare costs for Part B and Part D, as well as supplemental coverage, are something that many people don’t anticipate.
 It can surprise them when they turn 65 and realize that Medicare is not free.

 Medicare Cost for Part A

-Cost for Medicare Part B & D is Based on Income
+Medicare Cost for Part B & D is Based on Income

-Medicare Part B and D premiums are based upon your modified adjusted gross income.
+Part B and Part D premiums are based upon your modified adjusted gross income.
 Medicare will check your latest IRS tax return and use that to determine what you’ll pay for Parts B & D. The items that contribute to your modified adjusted gross income (MAGI) include any money earned through wages, interest, required minimum dividends from investments, capital gains, Social Security benefits, and tax-deferred pensions.
-Distributions from Roth IRAs and Roth 401(k)s, life insurance, reverse mortgages and health savings accounts do not count in the MAGI calculation.
+Distributions from Roth IRAs and Roth 401(k)s, life insurance, reverse mortgages, and health savings accounts do not count in the MAGI calculation.

 Social Security will send you a letter once a year around December or early January to tell you what your costs are for the upcoming year.
 Most Americans fall into the standard income bracket – see the chart below.

-To determine your Medicare cost, review the table below.
-It shows the amount that you will pay in 2017 for Part B, per this chart copied from the official Medicare website.
+To determine your Medicare costs, review the table below.
+It shows the amount that you will pay in 2020 for Part B, per this chart copied from the official Medicare website.
 The standard Part B premium in 2021 will be $148.50 (or more depending on your household income).

 You’ll pay the standard premium amount if:

 - You enrolled in Part B for the first time in 2017 or later